Where The Women Aren't: On Coronavirus Task Forces

 There are 27 members of the White House Coronavirus Task Force.

-Only 2 are women: Dr. Deborah Birx and Seema Verma, administrator of the Centers for Medicare and Medicaid Services.
+Only two are women: Dr. Deborah Birx and Seema Verma, administrator of the Centers for Medicare & Medicaid Services.

 It's a gender breakdown that's echoed around the world.
-For example, only 10 of the 31 members and advisers of the World Health Organization's Emergency Committee on COVID-19 are women, and of the 25 members of the WHO-China joint mission on COVID-19, only 20% are women.
+For example, 10 of the 31 members and advisers of the World Health Organization's Emergency Committee on COVID-19 are women, and of the 25 members of the WHO-China joint mission on COVID-19, 20% are women.

-Yet the pandemic is, by some measures, taking a greater toll on women than on men.
+Although research has shown that men appear more likely to suffer more severely or die from COVID-19 than women, the pandemic is, by some measures, taking a greater toll on women.

 Health care workers are at greater risk of infection than the general population, and 70% of the world's health workforce, according to the WHO, are women.

 Countries are reporting higher numbers of reports of domestic violence as stay-at-home orders have confined women to tight quarters with abusive family members.
 And widespread shutdowns have disrupted women's access to maternal health services.
-A study in The Lancet estimates, in its worst case scenario, that nearly 60,000 additional women could die of maternal health complications over a six-month time period as a result of COVID-19.
+A study in The Lancet estimates, in its worst-case scenario, that nearly 60,000 additional women could die of maternal health complications over a six-month time period as a result of COVID-19.

 In response to this lack of voice, women activists around the world have pushed for better representation — with mixed results.